Reference

 Department for Education

-Keeping Children Safe in Education 2022: for schools and colleges
+Keeping Children Safe in Education 2023: Statutory guidance for schools and colleges

 This is statutory guidance for schools and colleges.
 It contains information on what they must do and how to comply in order to keep children safe.
 It sets out their legal duty of what is expected when carrying out their duties to safeguard and promote the welfare of children.